sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 Which types and members from main are accessible from such a black box test?
 The answer is left open for a brush-up of the reader's modifier visibility memory.
+_Hint: a visibility table is presented later in this blog._

 ## Fast-forward to modules